gswcm/portfolio/source/project/index.md

 <a id="markdown-admin-interface-features" name="admin-interface-features"></a>
 #### Admin interface features
-The _admin_ interface features 5 tabs:
+The _admin_ interface features 5 tabs, each responsible for a particular set of tasks:

 -	**Records** tab allows to work (add/delete/edit) with _team registrations_.
 Organizers can navigate through the collection of submitted registrations by means of setting up **flexible filters**.
 Any combination of the following criteria can be utilized to display a subset of all submitted registrations: